-Private applicators have three options for recertification: 1) attending an Wyoming Department of Agriculture approved training session, 2) completing a home-study workbook, or 3) passing a written examination.
-Most private applicators choose to attend the training session.
+Private applicators have three options for recertification: 1) attending a Wyoming Department of Agriculture approved training session, 2) completing a home-study workbook, or 3) passing an on-line examination.
 Contact your county UW Extension office for information about becoming recertified.
-Commercial applicators also have three options for recertification: 1) attending an approved training session (those individuals whose licenses expire will be sent a notification of the time and location of an approved training session), 2) passing the appropriate category examinations, or 3) obtaining 24 hours of certification hours within their respective three-year block of time.